binxing/openenclave/docs/GettingStartedDocs/IntelSDKPortingGuideLinux.md

 TBD: Data structure to configure/initialize and tune (callbacks) switchless.

+## Protected Code Loader (PCL)

+TBD.

+## Protected File System (PFS)

+The Open Enclave SDL does not support encrypted files.
+The OE did port this feature to a branch, it was then deprecated because they want a full file system (not an encrypted file).
+We need to work with the OE on a new architecture.

 ## Functions and Data Structures Reference

 ### Enclave Creation and Destruction